simonambata/games/README.md

-# pokemon
+# games

 hello there!

-this is a public repository for codes and information that might be useful in your gameplay in Pokemon
+this is a public repository for codes and information that might be useful towards your games.